-• WaterNSW Annual Compliance Report (internal document)
+WaterNSW Annual Compliance Report (internal document)

-- During the reporting period, the ECA was credited with 1,900 megalitres, of which 0 was released. - Minimum daily storage releases from Chaffey were met for the entire water year. - The trigger for the creation of the inter-valley trade account has not occurred.
+- During the reporting period, the ECA was credited with zero megalitres, of which zero was released. - The requirement for a minimum daily release from Chaffey Dam was suspended on 2 December 2019 until 30 June 2020 due to the prevalent drought conditions. - The trigger for the creation of the inter-valley trade account has not occurred.